kushalbakshi/element-event/README.md

 # canonical-behavior
-Draft of DataJoints element for subject behavior for U24
+Draft of DataJoints element for trial-based behavior tracking for U24

 ## Process:
 I looked at the structure for `element-array-ephys` for general principle on how to call and load files.
 I mirrored the main datajoint implementation as split from 'readers'.
 I incorporated feedback from project-specific `behavior.py` elsewhere in table development.